ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 Lastly, choose the severity of the issue to further categorize it.

+## Adding an issue event

+You can add events to an issue as the situation progresses.
+New issue events will automatically be sent to all subscribers and their webhooks.

+To add a new event, find an open issue that you would like to update and click on it.
+Under 'Events', you will have a input field to enter the new event message.
+Once you're happy with it, click 'Add event' to add the event to the issue and notify all subscribers.

+## Subscribing people to an issue

+You can subscribe an email address to any issue.
+Note that when you subscribe an email address, that email address must confirm their intent to subscribe to the issue (see: [Confirming notification subscriptions](/#confirming-notification-subscriptions)).

+To add a new subscriber to your issue, find an open issue that you would like to update and click on it.
+Under 'Subscribe people to issue', enter the email address of the person you wish to subscribe, and press 'Subscribe user'.
+An invitation to subscribe to the issue will be sent to the email address.

+## Closing an issue

+When the issue is resolved or deemed closed, you can mark it as such on Issue Tracker.

+To close an issue, find an open issue that you would like to update and click on it.
+Under 'Close issue', write a final event message informing your subscribers of the current state of the issue.
+When you're happy with your message, tap on 'Close'.

+Once you close an issue, you will no longer be able to update it, add events or subscribers, or delete it.

 ## Issuing API tokens

 Issue Tracker is primarily interacted with via its very powerful API.
 Some endpoints require authorization, which you can do by issuing yourself a token.